swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Changes in the fifth pitch:
   * Drop the prohibition on having multiple `isolated` parameters.
 We don't need to ban it.
   * Replace `ConcurrentValue` with `Sendable` to better track SE-0302.
+  * Add the `Actor` protocol back, as an empty protocol whose details will be filled in with a subsequent proposal for [custom executors][customexecs].
 * Changes in the fourth pitch:
   * Allow cross-actor references to actor properties, so long as they are reads (not writes or `inout` references)
   * Added `isolated` parameters, to generalize the previously-special behavior of `self` in an actor and make the semantics of `nonisolated` more clear.